ojaashampiholi/DCT_Analysis/README.md

 **Steps for Implementation of DCT for Image Compression:**
 •	If we have multichannel image, we need to apply the algorithm individually to every channel.
 We must convert RGB Image to the equivalent YCbCr format before we can do DCT processing.

-•	Image is broken into N*N blocks.
+•	Image is broken into (N,N) blocks.
 We take N=8 here because that is the JPEG Algorithm standard.

 •	Next, DCT is applied to every block serially.